-Expected contribution of player p under all possible additions of p to a partial random sequence of players followed by a random sequence of the rests of the players
+Expected contribution of player p under all possible additions of p to a partial random sequence of players followed by a random sequence of the rest of the players

-- Shapley value is the only function that satisfy certain natural properties A result of a categorical set of axioms/conditions - Shapley difficult to compute; provably #P-hard in general - ullet Counterfactual flavor: What happens having p vs. not having it?
+- Shapley value is the only function that satisfies certain natural conditions The result of a categorical set of axioms/properties - Shapley difficult to compute; provably #P-hard in general - Counterfactual flavor: What happens having p vs. not having it?